rfabbri/pavilion-multiview-3d-dataset/README.md

 Open the file `3d/full/pavillon_barcelone_*-cam-baked-*.blend` (stars mean widlcard) in Blender.
 Then, to the right there will be a pane box with multiple tabs with icons.
-Click on the tab with the camera icon.
+Click on the first tab with the camera icon.
 Then under "Dimensions" set your render resolution (50% was used for the chair sequence).
 Under "Performance", tune the number of threads, play with the tile size.
 Then under "Render", click the Animation button.
 It will render the entire video.